aeberbach/A1200KB/README.md

-# A1200KB Amiga 1200 mechanical keyboard
+# A1200KB Mechanical keyboard for Amiga A1200

 As of right now this is revision 4.
 I know it could be improved very, very slightly by changing the position of key groups by less than a millimetre but I think it's complete now.